guoyu07/flaplid/README.md

 ## Checks

 The following check types can currently be configured for Flaplid.
-See also _Writing your own checks_ below.
+See also _Writing your own checks_ below and [Configuring Flaplid](https://github.com/lennartkoopmann/flaplid/wiki/Configuring-Flaplid) in the wiki.

 * _Supply Chain_
   * **DNS records are exactly as expected**